-Emotional eating involves eating as a means of dealing with or suppressing uncomfortable feelings, including stress.
+Emotional/stress eating, also known as comfort eating, involves eating as a means of dealing with or suppressing uncomfortable feelings, including stress.
 High-calorie foods with low nutritional value, like sugary and salty junk foods, are typical choices for emotional eating.
 Sugars and fats release opioids, so the calming effect we get from those “comfort” foods is real and addictive.
 This can present challenges at any time in our life, but it can quickly derail a healthy diet or weight loss effort.

 Looking for more helpful articles?